isomerpages/imda-codesg/_in-community/3-makeit-at-libraries.md

 ---
-layout: leftnav-page-content
-title: MakeIT at Libraries
+title: 'MakeIT at Libraries'
 permalink: /in-community/makeit-at-libraries/
-breadcrumb: MakeIT at Libraries
+breadcrumb: 'MakeIT at Libraries'
-collection_name: in-community

 ---

 ## MakeIT at Libraries